pantheon-systems/documentation/source/content/onboarding.md

 ## Pantheon Secure Integration

-Provides a static outgoing IP address for use in IP whitelisting connections to external services.
+Provides a static outgoing IP address for use in IP safelisting connections to external services.
 [Learn more about Secure Integration](/secure-integration) or [contact us](https://pantheon.io/professional-services?docs) for details.

 ## SSO/SAML